Weir: Function

 Commonly, weirs are used to prevent flooding, measure water discharge, and help render rivers more navigable by boat.
 In some locations, the terms dam and weir are synonymous.

-A common distinction between dams and weirs is that water may flow through both (controlling flow and often turning turbines in the case of a dam), it only flows over a weir.
+A common distinction between dams and weirs is that water may flow through both (controlling flow and often turning turbines in the case of a dam), but it only flows over a weir.
 Thus many dams have an accompanying spillway, lower than the crest of the dam, to release water in excess of its capacity to retain or regulate its flow.